Naseem Hamed: Hamed vs. Kelley

 In late 1997 Hamed made his heavily hyped U.S. debut.
 His ceremonious arrival on the British Airways Concorde was covered by multiple media outlets.
 There, he and former WBC title holder Kevin Kelley fought in a highly entertaining bout at New York's Madison Square Garden.
 Prior to the fight, Kelley told Hamed, "I'm gonna smoke your boots".
 This fight marks something of a watershed in Hamed's career, as he was forced, for the first time, to abandon his hands-down style of fighting throughout the entire course of the bout, given the calibre of Kelley.
 Nonetheless, despite suffering three knockdowns himself, Hamed put Kelley down for a third and final time to win by a fourth-round knockout.
 This was his first of many fights on HBO.
+A 2002 Channel 4 poll in the UK saw his victory against Kelley listed among the 100 Greatest Sporting Moments.

-Other title defences
+Hamed vs. Vázquez, McCullough, Ingle

 In 1998, Hamed enjoyed victories over former three-time WBA title holder and then-lineal champion Wilfredo Vazquez (TKO 7), former WBC bantamweight title holder Wayne McCullough (W 12), and future IBF title holder Paul Ingle (TKO 11; no relation to Hamed's then-former trainer Brendan Ingle).